The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length

 \section{Other Edge Length Distributions}

-Remember that the edge lengths that obey another distribution give us a similar, but different problem.
-If we assume some well-behaved edge length distribution and the input graph $G$ has constant treewidth, sometimes it is possible to compute the exact value of $\Pr[X_{\rm MAX}\le x]$.
-In this section, we first explain some technique about processing the integrals.
-Then, we show two results.
-The first result is about the case where the edge lengths obey the standard exponential distribution.
-The second result is about the case we have edge lengths obey some abstract distributions where the Taylor approximation is applicable.
+The edge lengths that follow another distribution give us a different problem.
+Assuming well-behaved distribution and constant treewidth graph, we can compute $\Pr[X_{\rm MAX}\le x]$ exactly or approximately.
+After some preliminaries, we present two results.
+The first result is about the case the edge lengths follow the standard exponential distribution.
+The second result is that the edge lengths follow some abstract distributions to which the Taylor approximation is applicable.
 As in the previous section, we first assume a separated tree decomposition with width $k$.
-Then, we replace the treewidth $k$ by $3k+2$ to construct the separated tree decomposition.
+Then, we replace the treewidth $k$ with $2k+1$ to construct the separated tree decomposition.